yWorks/mcp-typescribe/README.md

   - `index.ts`: Entry point
 - `tests/`: Tests for the API parsing functionality
 - `docs/`: Generated TypeDoc JSON documentation

-## Enhanced Features

-The server now supports:

-- Querying by ID or name for all handlers
-- Querying by arrays of IDs or names to get multiple results at once
-- LLM-friendly output format without metadata like sources

 ## Development